-Different items have been considered in the LCA model of the wind farm construction stage, such as the energy consumed by the machinery when building the foundations, the terrain adaptation and the WTG assembly, or the consumption of construction materials for the foundations and underground wiring networks.
-All the assets and materials needed for the construction of the on-site electrical substation, have also been included in the analysis.
+Different items have been considered in the LCA model of the wind farm construction stage, such as the energy consumed by the vessels when building the foundations or for the WTG assembly, as well as the consumption of construction materials for the foundations and all the inter array wiring network.
+All the assets and materials needed for the construction of the offshore electrical substation, including the topside and its foundation, have also been included in the analysis.